dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 this._formErrors = deepAssign({}, this._formErrors, this._validateInput(input));
 ```

-{% instruction 'Update the `WorkerForm` render to display validation state' %}
+{% instruction 'Update the render method of the `WorkerForm` class to display validation state' %}

 At this point in our progress, the `WorkerForm` widget holds the validation state of each form field in its `formErrors` property, updated every time an `onInput` handler is called.
 All that remains is to pass the valid/invalid property to the inputs themselves.
-Luckily the Dojo 2 `TextInput` widget contains an `invalid` property that sets `aria-invalid` and toggles classes used for visual styling.
+Luckily the Dojo 2 `TextInput` widget contains an `invalid` property that sets the `aria-invalid` attribute on a DOM node, and toggles classes used for visual styling.

 The updated render function in `WorkerForm.ts` should set the `invalid` property on all form field widgets to reflect `formErrors`.
 We also add a `novalidate` attribute to the form element to prevent native browser validation.